muthuganeshece/muthuganeshece/README.md

 ### Hi there 👋 I'm Muthukumar, a passionate data enthusiast and aspiring machine learning engineer.

-🔭 Currently, I'm immersed in the fascinating world of predictive modeling, focusing on building a robust machine learning model for predicting smoke concentration in nuclear reactors. 🌟
+🔭 Currently, I'm immersed in the fascinating world of **predictive modeling**, focusing on building a robust machine learning model for predicting smoke concentration in nuclear reactors. 🌟

-📚 Currently, I'm on a learning journey, pursuing certification in data science and machine learning.
+📚 Currently, I'm on a learning journey, pursuing certification in **data science and machine learning** from **Scaler Academy**.
 I'm passionate about continuous growth and staying updated with the latest advancements in the field. 📈

 🚀 I'm eager to participate in machine learning hackathons to tackle real-world problems and sharpen my problem-solving skills! 💡